 I’ve included some from different subgenres and styles to add some variety.
-Which one is your favorite?
-I’m a huge fan of number 4, let me know in the comments what you think.

 OFF is a game that Undertale took some inspiration from, as mentioned by Toby Fox in the Undertale art book.
 Therefore, it’s a great pick for fans of games like Undertale who want something with a similar vibe.

 OFF is an RPG with difficult puzzles, intense boss fights, and wonderful writing.

 It follows the story of a character named the Batter, with the player themselves being viewed as a disembodied character that only some characters can speak to.
 It’s incredibly weird and absolutely intriguing.

 There are multiple immersive environments to explore in this game, and the aesthetic is decently similar to Undertale.
 Even the text boxes and combat systems will feel somewhat familiar to fans of games like Undertale who are looking for a new game.

 OFF strikes a perfect balance between exploration, combat, and puzzles.
 It’s a beautiful and haunting game, complete with a wonderful story.

 Despite what the title might say, Pony Island is not a game about ponies.
 Shock horror.
 This is actually a suspenseful puzzle game.